 Accessibility Statement

-This website is run by Cleveland Fire Brigade.
+Cleveland Fire Brigade runs this website.
 We want to ensure as many people as possible can use this website and access our information.
 For example, that means you should be able to:

 • zoom in up to 200% without the text spilling off the screen